 Too often, employees have difficult bosses who have a negative impact on their desire to engage and contribute in the workplace.

-You want to be well known and liked among the people the company regards as superstars, allies who have power and will speak up for you.
-In fact, you can achieve job security if you are viewed as a superstar by your organization.
+You want to be well known and liked among the people the company regards as their superstars, allies who have power and will speak up for you.
+You can achieve job security if you are viewed as a superstar by your organization.

-Building alliances at work is smart, effective behavior when you want to develop positive coworker relationships.
-The alliances are crucial, also, for dealing with difficult or destructive coworker behavior in the workplace.
+Building alliances at work is smart and effective behavior when you want to develop positive coworker relationships.
+These alliances are also crucial for dealing with difficult or destructive coworker behavior in the workplace.
+They are also crucial when you want your ideas to be implemented.

 Dealing with difficult situations involving gossip occurs in every workplace.
 Find out how dealing with difficult gossip is a must-do and a can-do.
 You can obliterate destructive gossip from your workplace.